What Is a Credit Score and How Does Interest Work?

 By Joe Messinger, CFP®

 We hear the ads all the time–“Do you know your credit score?”
 The actors are just miserable because their credit score is “bad.”
-What is a credit score anyway?
+But, what is a credit score anyway?
 How is it affected by our actions?
 How can we improve it?
 Why should we care?

 Credit scores and your credit report are all about your history, and they are used to predict your future.